 Top Physical Security Trends for Manufacturers to Focus on

 All of these have undoubtedly made physical security at manufacturing units more complex and intricate.
 Nevertheless, business leaders have no choice but to find solutions that allow them to operate in a secure manner.
-Therefore, we shall now discuss the latest physical security trends in the manufacturing landscape and also explore some innovative solutions.
+Therefore, we shall now discuss the latest physical security trends and explore some innovative solutions in the manufacturing landscape.

 Besides access control, Scylla can also be integrated with the employee records and deployed for real-time attendance control.
 This provides shift managers and unit supervisors with useful inputs.

 Manufacturing plants are complex environments that feature a number of areas of potential security risk and health and safety guidelines to comply with.
 That makes video surveillance imperative to secure the business, machinery and product and keep employees and site visitors safe.
 However, monitoring hundreds of cameras around all the site including manufacturing and assembly areas, entrances and exits, the car park can be a burden for operators.
 They are often inundated with security signals and start missing or ignoring alerts.
 This can be damaging to a manufacturer, is costly in financial terms and can seriously impact the efficacy of the security team.

 AI-powered technology automates the monitoring process, reducing the need for watching multiple screens at once and allowing security personnel to focus on real threats.
 By utilizing computer vision algorithms, Scylla AI false alarm filtering system triggers alerts only in case of validated threats, impressively minimizing false positives by up to 99.95%.